MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/resources-in-android/alternate-resources.md

   This value may change as the user rotates the device.
 Covered in more detail in
   [Creating Resources for Varying Screens](~/android/app-fundamentals/resources-in-android/resources-for-varying-screens.md).
-  Available in in API level 13 (Android 3.2) and above.
+  Available in API level 13 (Android 3.2) and above.
 Example: the qualifier w720dp is used to target devices that have a width of least 720dp.